Taskomater/tasker_config_utils/README.md

 You may optionally run the script placed in the current directory without setting the ownership and permission by running the command `bash tasker_config_utils`.
 If you are not running the script in termux, set the shebang of the script correctly (the first line of the script).

+Any full exported tasker config passed to the script must have been generated using the `Data->Backup` Tasker menu option or the `Data Backup` action.
+The script will not work with `autobackups` since those contain XML nodes that are collapsed to a single line with no indentations.
+If you have an `autobackup`, then import that into Tasker and export a backup manually again with one of the ways mentioned earlier.
+This does not apply for exported project, task, profile or scene files.

 - **`tasker_config_utils`**

 ##### Help: